tzrn/sporkslip/README.md

 ## quirks/bugs
 - no error messages - debugging is very hard
-- no quotation, can't do list of functions and lots of things you'd thing would work - don't.
+- no quotation, can't do list of functions and lots of things you'd thing work - don't.
 But usually there is a way around it
 - slow (mostly because of bad garbage collector)